TARS

 How I Made It

-By the time the parts arrived, I already had a Raspberry Pi, M2 and M3 screws, a screwdriver, a servo controller, servos, and micro-servos that I bought from Taobao and Sham Shui Po.
-You know what, as someone who comes from a 3rd world country, I realized that doing robotics is a luxury.
-Things are just so expensive, even after buying from a very cheap place like Taobao.
-I worked part-time and put in at least 5% of my income, but it wasn’t enough.
+By the time the parts arrived, I already owned a Raspberry Pi, M2 and M3 screws, a screwdriver, a servo controller, servos, and micro-servos that I bought from Taobao and Sham Shui Po.
+Coming from a developing country, this project forced me to confront something I had not fully realized before: robotics is a luxury.
+Even when sourcing from the cheapest places available, the costs added up quickly.
+I worked part-time and put around 15 to 20 percent of my income into this project, and it still was not enough.

 So, what’s next?
 I’m making TARS my final year project, with the goal of turning it into a proactive robot.
 I plan to implement AEC (Acoustic Echo Cancellation) and make it responsive with an end-to-end latency of 800 ms. Beyond that, I hope the TARS project continues to grow as a large, supportive open-source community.